hashicorp/packer/website/source/docs/templates/engine.html.md

 # split Function Format Reference

-The function `split` takes an input string, a seperator string, and a numeric component value and returns request substring.
+The function `split` takes an input string, a seperator string, and a numeric component value and returns the requested substring.

 Here are some examples using the above options: